 The Mandalorian has reached the end of its second run with an explosive finale capping off a tremendous season full of exhilarating action and fan-favourite character appearances.

 In season two episode eight, Mando had a huge task on his hand – rescuing Baby Yoda (or Grogu, as he’s actually known) – after a series of unfortunate events saw him lose just about everything, including his ship and all his weapons.

 What he does still have, though, is an assortment of allies backing him in his fight against Moff Gideon, including the returning Boba Fett (who we now know is getting his own spin-off series titled The Book of Boba Fett.

 It’s been a series full of moments that have got Star War fans gushing, including the live-action debut of The Clone Wars character Ahsoka Tano and the return of Boba Fett.

 And with The Mandalorian season three, it looks like the action is going to get even bigger and better in the future, as Disney+ continues to ramp up its Star Wars offering.

 But how can watch the finale of The Mandalorian season two?

-As with season one, The Mandalorian isn’t available for fans to watch all at once – instead, viewers will have to wait for weekly releases of the new series as Pascal’s mysterious bounty hunter searches for Jedi while dodging the evil Moff Gideon (Giancarlo Esposito).
+As with season one, The Mandalorian wasn’t available for fans to watch all at once – instead, viewers have had to wait for weekly releases of the new series.

 Read on for all you need to know about The Mandalorian season two schedule.
 Not got Disney Plus UK yet?
 Sign up for £59.99 a year or £5.99 monthly.